msc-acse/acse-9-independent-research-project-Duncan-Hunter/Tools/Duncan/README.md

 Join Networks at junctions

 ### Requirements for pipes.py:
-- libgmsh.so, from the GMSH SDK, available [here](http://gmsh.info/)
+- libgmsh.so, from the GMSH SDK,
 - numpy
 - time to understand how it works, and deal with bugs, as it is incredibly raw